 The European Studies program allows students to fully explore and absorb the culture, language, history and philosophy of the nations being studied.
 The program’s interdisciplinary approach combines classes from several different departments to provide complete coverage of the European experience.

-The French and Francophone Studies Department offers courses that acknowledge the richness and diversity of French-speaking cultures.
-At HWS, students are encouraged to immerse themselves in French language and culture by participating in one of the study abroad programs offered through the Center for Global Education.
+The French, Francophone, and Italian Studies department offers courses that acknowledge the richness and diversity of French- and Italian-speaking cultures.
+At HWS, students are encouraged to immerse themselves in language and culture both in the classroom and in one of our study abroad programs offered through the Center for Global Education.

 Geoscience is the study of our planet, its lithosphere, hydrosphere and atmosphere.
 Geoscientists use their expertise to monitor changes in the environment, gain a greater understanding of our natural world, predict and evaluate how human activities may contribute to environmental change, and manage Earth’s resources.